 The Pre-registration Training Manual sets out key information about the pre-registration training year.

-Pre-registration Training Manual 2017-18 (for use by tutors and trainees)
+Pre-registration Training Manual 2020-21 – for use by tutor and trainees

 The Standards for Pre-registration Training indicate that a pre-registration training placement must occur in an establishment that is approved for this purpose (section 6) and must occur under the supervision of an accredited tutor (section 7).

-If a trainee’s tutor or training site changes then the Pharmaceutical Society NI must be informed prior to the change, using the Change of Tutor Form, otherwise there is a risk that training will not be recognised.
+If a trainee’s tutor or training site changes then the Pharmaceutical Society NI must be informed prior to the change, using the Change of Tutor/Training Details Form, otherwise there is a risk that training will not be recognised.

 Notice: From 7th November 2016 the learning contract is now part of the change of tutor form.
 New tutors will be expected to complete the learning contract along with the trainee.

 NB If the trainee is moving to different premises within the same company please ensure that the new premises are approved as a training establishment.
 If the premises are not approved a ‘Approval of Pharmacy Premises as a Training Establishment’ form must be completed and submitted with the Change of Tutor/Training Details Form.

 If co-tutoring is to be adopted a Co-tutor Form must be completed.
 Please note that only the first tutor indicated will have access to the E-portfolio,